Board member role profile

 Governance

-To ensure that ITI meets it legal and financial responsibilities, including managing risk.
+To ensure that ITI meets its legal and financial responsibilities, including managing risk, and to support good practice in all governance matters.

 Strategy